fluxninja/aperture/docs/content/concepts/classifier.md

 The possibility of extracting values from the request body depends on how [External Authorization in Envoy][ext-authz-extension] was configured.
-The Sample [Istio Configuration][install-istio] provided by FluxNinja does not enable request body buffering by default, as it _might_ break some streaming APIs.
+The default [Istio Configuration][install-istio] does not enable request body buffering, as it _might_ break some streaming APIs.

 :::

 ### Declarative Extractors {#extractors}

-Extractors provide a high-level way to specify how to extract a flow label value given HTTP request metadata, eliminating the need to write Rego code.
+Extractors provide a high-level way to specify how to extract a flow label value given HTTP request attributes, eliminating the need to write Rego code.
 Provided extractors include:

 - [Extracting values from headers][extractor]